simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

   <img src="{{ site.baseurl }}/assets/email-genie/phase_6/bert_tokenise_val_data.png" alt="Classif BERT step 3b" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

 For the validation set, I use the same approach but here, I also store an email_id for each chunk.
-This is because the model makes a single prediction for each chunk (since long emails are split).
+This is because the model will make a single prediction for each chunk (since long emails are split).

 At first, my evaluation results looked rather low with most metrics under 50% and I realised this was because I was using `trainer.evaluate()` to calculate metrics.
 Usually this works well, but the Trainer does not know that emails have been chunked and so compares each chunk’s prediction against the original email-level label.
 This can cause issues because each chunk is only part of the email, and in some cases information that determines the category may be in later chunks.
-This means the model’s predictions in a single chunk can be incorrect causing the low metrics.
+This means the model’s predictions for a single chunk can be incorrect causing the low metrics.

 To get a true sense of how well the model performs, I needed to group all the chunks that have the same email_id before evaluating the model!